 The first order target in Eq.~\eqref{eq:utgt_method} coincides with the Mean Flow identity when $c=1$; we adopt $c=0.5$ as a stabilizing first order correction to enhance stability without altering the fixed point.
-Motivated by the original Mean Flow framework, a stop-gradient operation is applied to the target to prevent higher-order backpropagation through JVP.
+Motivated by the original Mean Flow framework, a stop-gradient operation is applied to the target to prevent higher-order backpropagation through the Jacobian–vector product term.

-The MeanFlowSE loss trains the network to approximate this target with stop-gradient, thereby avoiding higher-order backpropagation and maintaining a well-posed fixed point:
+We train the network to approximate this target by minimizing the MeanFlowSE loss with stop-gradient, which avoids higher-order backpropagation and yields a well-posed fixed point:

 At the boundary $r=t$, the target in Eq.\eqref{eq:utgt_method} reduces to $u_{\mathrm{tgt}}=v_t$, causing Eq.\eqref{eq:lmfse} to coincide exactly with the conditional flow matching objective along the diagonal.
-In practice we incorporate a small fraction of boundary samples during training, Derivatives are computed using automatic differentiation, supplemented by a numerically stable centered finite-difference method as a fallback; only $(x,t)$ are differentiated, while $(y,r)$ are treated as constants.
+In practice, we incorporate a small fraction of boundary samples during training.
+Derivatives are computed using automatic differentiation, supplemented by a numerically stable centered finite-difference method as a fallback; only $(x,t)$ are differentiated, while $(y,r)$ are treated as constants.